Assessing Depression Screening and Treatment at a Federally Qualified Health Center with Integrated Behavioral Health Services

 PI: Jennifer Berko

 Depression screening and treatment in the primary care setting is essential for early identification and intervention for depressive disorders.
-However, little is known about depression screening and treatment in US health systems that provide integrated primary care and behavioral health services.
+Previous research has consistently demonstrated low rates of depression screening and appropriate follow-up in primary care settings, but little is known about rates of depression screening in health systems that provide integrated primary care and behavioral health services.
+Further, there are additional gaps in our knowledge of screening and treatment rates in underserved populations.
 This cross-sectional study aims to examine depression screening rates and to characterize the nature of depression treatment at a Federally Qualified Health Center that utilizes a fully integrated primary-care-behavioral-health model.

 Perceived Discrimination and Cannabis Use Disorder